-Syntax Description Example word word word Displays jobs that contain filter file mailbox any of the specified words.
-Equivalent to the logical operator "or."
-Displays jobs containing the words "filter", "file" or "mailbox. ^word Displays jobs that do not contain the specified word.
-The 'not' (^) operator cannot be used alone or with the 'or' operator ( ), only with the 'and' operator (& or space). filter ^file Displays jobs that contain "filter" and do not contain "file". fieldname=value Displays jobs that include the specified value in the specified status=open owner=edk field.
-Displays open jobs owned by edk. ^fieldname=value Displays jobs that do not include the specified value in the specified field.
-The 'not' (^) operator cannot be used alone or with the 'or' operator ( ), only with the 'and' operator (& or space). ^status=closed&amp; subsystem=parser Displays unclosed jobs affecting the parser subsystem. fieldname=value+ Displays jobs that contain the specified value in the specified field, including any combination of characters in the position of the asterisk wildcard. owner=ed Displays jobs in which the value of field "owner" contains the substring "ed," including such values as "Ted," "Edk," and "Fred". yyyy/mm/dd:hh:mm:ss Displays jobs that contain the specified date, where "yyyy" is the year expressed in four-digit format and "mm", "dd", "hh", "mm" and "ss" are the month, day, hour, minute and second, respectively, expressed in two- digit format.
-2000/02/12:08:30:00 Displays jobs that contain the date February 12, 2000, 8:30 am.
+Syntax Description Example word word word Words separated by spaces indicate that the job must contain all of the words in the string in any of the job fields to be included in the filter.
+Equivalent to the logical operator "and." filter file mailbox Displays jobs containing all of the words "filter", "file" and "mailbox" in any of the job fields. pass: [<literal><replaceable>word<!--<br-->replaceable></replaceable></literal> <replaceable>word<!--<br-->replaceable></replaceable> <replaceable>word<!--<br-->replaceable>]</replaceable> Displays jobs that contain any of the specified words.
+Equivalent to the logical operator "or." pass:[<literal>filter</literal> file mailbox] Displays jobs containing the words "filter", "file" or "mailbox. ^word Displays jobs that do not contain the specified word.
+The 'not' (^) operator cannot be used alone or with the 'or' operator ( ), only with the 'and' operator (& or space). filter ^file Displays jobs that contain "filter" and do not contain "file". fieldname=value Displays jobs that include the specified value in the specified field. status=open owner=edk Displays open jobs owned by edk. ^fieldname=value Displays jobs that do not include the specified value in the specified field.
+The 'not' (^) operator cannot be used alone or with the 'or' operator (), only with the 'and' operator (& or space). ^status=closed& subsystem=parser Displays unclosed jobs affecting the parser subsystem. fieldname=value+ Displays jobs that contain the specified value in the specified field, including any combination of characters in the position of the asterisk wildcard. owner=ed Displays jobs in which the value of field "owner" contains the substring "ed," including such values as "Ted," "Edk," and "Fred".

+Syntax Description Example yyyy/mm/dd:hh:mm:ss Displays jobs that contain the specified date, where "yyyy" is 2000/02/12:08:30:00 the year expressed in four-digit format and "mm", "dd", "hh", "mm" and "ss" are the month, day, hour, minute and second, respectively, expressed in two- digit format.
+Displays jobs that contain the date February 12, 2000, 8:30 am.